crueter/passmanpp/README.md

 ```bash
 $ yay -S passman++
 ```
+Dependencies will be automatically installed in this case.
 # Contributing
 Feel free to contribute whatever you want.
 It's currently in an early stage of development, as I have plans to expand this project a lot.
 So any help is appreciated!